Symposium graphic with details

 Session Info

 Historical records allow us to reconstruct patterns of disease spread in the past, in some cases going back hundreds of years.
 The questions we can address depend on the available data, which has varied enormously over time.
-I will present data, going back as far as 1348, which we have acquired and studied at McMaster in the last few years.
-I will discuss insights obtained from mathematical modelling inspired by these data, and opportunities we have to improve our understanding of plague, influenza, COVID-19, and other diseases that have caused -- or have the potential to cause -- pandemics.
+Dr. David Earn presented data, going back as far as 1348, which he has acquired and studied at McMaster in the last few years.
+He discussed insights obtained from mathematical modelling inspired by these data, and opportunities we have to improve our understanding of plague, influenza, COVID-19, and other diseases that have caused -- or have the potential to cause -- pandemics.

 Invited Speaker